Diversity, Equity & Inclusion

 - Drafted the NCAJ Statement on Confederate Monuments approved by the NCAJ Board of Governors in January 2022, which supports the work of NC CRED to remove Confederate Monuments from courthouse grounds across the state

-While achieving these milestones, the Diversity & Inclusion Committee has consistently sought to spread throughout NCAJ an awareness of systemic bias and to provide ways for members and leaders to address and change the culture of the organization.
+While achieving these milestones, the Diversity, Equity & Inclusion Committee has consistently sought to spread throughout NCAJ an awareness of systemic bias and to provide ways for members and leaders to address and change the culture of the organization.
 Coordinating editors of our quarterly “Trial Briefs” magazine have focused on topics such as the #MeToo Movement and how LGBTQ Rights and Immigrant Rights affect various practice areas.
-A monthly series of free member webinars, begun in 2020 by the Diversity & Inclusion Committee, explores a wide variety of topics including immigration issues, disability rights, educator sexual misconduct, addressing racial inequality in civil and criminal matters, cultural change in the justice system, recognizing mental illness and work-life balance.
+A monthly series of free member webinars, begun in 2020 by the Diversity, Equity & Inclusion Committee, explores a wide variety of topics including immigration issues, disability rights, educator sexual misconduct, addressing racial inequality in civil and criminal matters, cultural change in the justice system, recognizing mental illness and work-life balance.

 Help Us Identify Confederate Displays in North Carolina Courts